techidaily/site-fox-info/source/_posts/new-2024-approved-perfecting-the-art-of-zooming-expert-strategies-for-snapchat-users.md

 ![zoom in photo snapchat](https://images.wondershare.com/filmora/article-images/2022/07/zoom-snapchat-1.jpg)

-Thereafter, you can use your finger to zoom out the camera screen so that the next photo does not come with zoomed-in effect.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/5EKBEujWCw4?si=PwVvvervi8OrYaEA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RCYs8keh-Vs?si=uDC28-9yh-k6HLj4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+Thereafter, you can use your finger to zoom out the camera screen so that the next photo does not come with zoomed-in effect.

 ## Part 2\.
 How to Zoom in a Video on Snapchat